Anderson-Lai/ib-notes/hleconomics/economics.md

 - subsidies -> as subsidies increase, supply increases
 - number of firms -> as number of firms increase (number of producers), supply increases
 - shocks (war, weather, etc.) -> most probably a decrease in supply

+# Sept.
+20, 2024 - Understand the world through the use of models

+## The Circular Flow Income Model
+assume our economy is a closed economy (no international trade)
+income is flowing only around our economy

+demonstrates how income flows around the economy
+the only decision markets are households and firms
+linked through product and resources markets

+firms buy factors of production in the resource markets
+households make up the resource markets
+firms then produce goods, which goes into the product markets
+households then buy from the product markets, giving money back to the firms

+households sell their factors of production to firms, they receive payments (**income of households**) (wages, rent payments, etc.)
+payments that households make to buy goods and services are **household expenditures**

+payments that firms make to buy factors of production are **cost of production** and payments they receive is their **revenue**

+firms -> households -> firms

+## Leakages and Injections
+in the real world, there is very few closed economies
+some factors that cause money to leak out of the economy and factors that inject money into the eocnomy

+**Leakages** - non-consumption uses of income that reduce the flow of money in the economy
+**Injections** - money that comes into the economy that stimulate economic activity

+an economy aims to have an equal amount of leaks and injections
+all leakages will eventually be injected back into the economy in some way

+Leakages occur due to:
+- savings -> households do not spend every single penny that they make, the households are not spending all the money that firms pay them
+- taxes -> money is not immediately given back to households
+- imports -> spending on foreign goods and services takes money out of the domestic economy, lowering domestic demand

+all these factors disrupt the circular flow income model

+Injections occur due to:
+- investments -> expenditures by firms on capital goods boost production and create jobs, money and more jobs are entering the economy
+- government spending -> spending on public infrastructure and services stimulates demands in the economy by making us more efficient in resource consumption
+- exports -> sales of domestically produced goods and services to foreign buyers brings money into the domestic economy